kirtfitzpatrick/writer-reader/README.md

 It's dependencies simplified, cross account, cross region, and cross platform.

-This opens up and streamlines code organization allowing you to scale infra codebases while also integrating construct based toolkits in a far more productive manner.
+This opens up and streamlines code organization allowing you to scale infra codebases while also integrating construct based tool kits with each other in a far more productive manner.

 With the CfnToken system it can resolve the AWS native dependencies at deploy time by CloudFormation which allows you to put complex dependencies within the same CDK app with stacks all deploying and relying on each other in different accounts and regions and it sorts out the complexity for you.

-This handles accurately labeling dependencies through the KeyDecorator system and it handles knowing where to fetch the dependency from through the WrittenLocation system.
+This handles accurately labeling dependencies through the `KeyDecorator` system and it handles knowing where to fetch the dependency from through the `WrittenLocation` system.

 It can also be used to export dependencies via npm for use by other codebases.
 For example you could have a company wide platform that exports much of the